Dennis Jung Blog

-I came across this passage recently and marveled at Laing’s insight into such a universal human experience ̶ the territory of ourselves, and also the manner in which a simple deceit can create and define that territory.
-We deceive for many reasons ̶ to protect ourselves, to protect others, or if you are a sociopath, because you can.
+When I came across this passage.
+I marveled at Laing’s insight into such a universal human experience ̶ the territory of ourselves, and also the manner in which a simple deceit, a secret, can create and define that territory.
+We deceive and keep secrets for many reasons ̶ to protect ourselves, to protect others, or one lies because they are a sociopath or the president, Because one can.
 We lie out of weakness and strength.
-We lie to our friends, our enemies, our partners, our children, the IRS, and all too often to ourselves.
+We lie and keep things from our friends, our enemies, our partners, our children, the IRS, and all too often we lie to ourselves.
 No doubt, the best of us have lied on one occasion or another.
+At the least, we have secrets, unspoken lies.
 I suspect for some of us at certain times a lie is nothing more than an evasion that allows us to retreat into a territory all our own, a place for secrets that never have to be shared.

-Many of my characters lie.
+Many of my characters lie or have secrets.
 They lie to avoid facing up to truths.
 They lie to protect.
 They lie to deceive an enemy.
-In Still Life In A Red Dress the character Ray lies because he is unable to face his own culpability and because he feels the truth will destroy his friendship with Sonny.
-The character Aminta lives a life of duplicity, lying out of love for her country.
-As a result, she risks losing a chance at love.
+In Still Life In A Red Dress the character Ray lies because he is unable to face his own culpability in the death of his friend Sonny’s lover and thus feels the truth will destroy his friendship.
+The character Aminta lives a life of duplicity.
+Her survival depends on secrets.
+She lies out of love for her country even though it costs her the love of a man.
 Lying always has costs.

-I admit to satisfaction and even elation when creating a set of imagined circumstances and characters.
-Any creative process, be it painting, song writing or the fabrication of a story harkens to a “fiction”.
+Any creative process, be it painting, song writing or the fabrication of a story harkens to a fiction, a deception.
 The writing of fiction is at its base the act of relating a “lie”, an elaborate whopper at the least, an artistic verisimilitude at best.

-Writers of fiction create from our experiences, issuing versions and echoes of remembrances from our past ̶ events, emotions that molded our sense of self, all of it colored by all that follows.
+Writers of fiction create from our experiences, issuing versions and echoes of remembrances from our past ̶ events, emotions that molded our identity.
+All of it colored by the path our lives takes and subsequent experiences.
+And we all tend to embellish those echoes of our past experiences.
 Hemingway said it quite succinctly.
 “Rightly or wrongly all remembrances of things past is fiction.”
-I couldn’t agree more.
-And along the way, these echoes of our experience are embellished.

-Writing fiction allows me to vicariously live a lie.
-To travel to far off places.
+One of the main reasons I write is that the act allows me to vicariously live a lie.
+It allows me to travel to far off places.
 To experience danger, love, loss, the entire gamut of emotion ̶ some foreign, some familiar.
-It allows me admission into a private world in which I can choose to share or not.
-I live in anothers skin.
-It is much the same for the reader,
+It allows me to live in another person’s skin.
+Hopefully, it is much the same for the reader,

 None of my stories are based on actual occurrences in my life.
-However, I do admit to creating characters that are based on actual persons, be it their temperament, their quirks, physical characteristics and even parts of their history.
-Many of their motivations owe as much to my imagination as to what these real people might do in a particular situation.
+However, a good lie always contains a bit of truth which makes the fiction of the lie more credible.
+Thus, the flip side of writing fiction lies in the existential, both personal and the observed.
+All of my stories emanate either from real events, historical or current, or the lives of actual people.
+Many of my characters’ motivations owe as much to my imagination as to what these real people might do in a particular situation.
 Many of my settings ̶ hotel rooms, bars, beaches, houses ̶ are actual locales based upon my memories and experiences.
-The creation of an imagined world requires some degree of detail and an illusion of reality necessary to transport the reader to a place, a situation or to elicit an emotion.
-At least, that is what I strive to do in my stories ̶ to create a fiction, an elaborate, believable lie.
-And ultimately create a territory of my own ̶ and for the reader.
+The creation of an imagined world requires some degree of detail and an illusion of reality in order to transport the reader to a place, a situation or to elicit an emotion – the elaborate, believable lie.
+And by way of creating that lie I create a territory of my own, and if shared well, a territory for the reader.
 As to whether I accomplish this, I leave that to you, the reader.
 That being said, I always welcome comments and critiques from my readers.

 – Dennis Jung